Courts, not the Minnesota Legislature, should rule on Red Lake, White Earth lands

 Granted, adding to a band’s land and water inventories by appealing to sympathetic legislators is a lot cheaper than hiring treaty experts and lawyers, and perhaps a quicker way to gain resolutions favoring a band’s positions.
 But not everyone at the Capitol agrees with the approach.

-An enrolled member of the White Earth Band, state Sen. Steve Green, R-Fosston, whose district includes both the White Earth and Red Lake reservations, says he wasn't consulted before Rep. Jordan introduced her bill in the House, along with a Senate companion measure authored by Mary Kunesh, DFL-New Brighton.
+An enrolled member of the White Earth Band, state Sen. Steve Green, R-Fosston, whose district includes both the White Earth and Red Lake reservations, says he wasn’t consulted before Rep. Jordan introduced her bill in the House, along with a Senate companion measure authored by state Sen. Mary Kunesh, DFL-New Brighton.

-"Like previous bills brought forth by this author, I was not consulted (and) members of my district that would be affected weren't even informed that this bill would be submitted,'' Green said in a news release last week.
-"That isn't the way these things should be done. … People are getting blinded by bad bills.
-It's wrong.''
+“Like previous bills brought forth by this author, I was not consulted [and] members of my district that would be affected weren’t even informed that this bill would be submitted,” Green said in a news release last week.
+“That isn’t the way these things should be done. … People are getting blinded by bad bills.
+It’s wrong.”